 "A New Praetorian Laterculus from Rome," Zeitschrift für Papyrologie und Epigraphik 134 (2001), 221-232.

-"The Scope and Typology of Graffiti at Oplontis," in: Villa A ("of Poppaea") at Oplontis, (eds.)
-J. Clarke, S. De Caro, and M. Thomas, vol. II, American Council of Learned Societies.
+- "The Scope and Typology of Graffiti at Oplontis," in: Villa A ("of Poppaea") at Oplontis, edited by J. Clarke, S. De Caro, and M. Thomas, vol. II, American Council of Learned Societies.

 Honors and Awards

 Invited Research Scholar, Universität Heidelberg (SFB 933 Materiale Textkulturen), 2013

 State of Virginia (SCHEV) Outstanding Faculty Award, 2011